lorengreenfield/halfcab/README.md

 #### Network requests
 halfcab uses `axios` internally for api calls and exports this as the `http` object for use in your own code. *See the axios docs on how to use it*

-#### UI library
-halfcab is designed to work with the excellent material-components-web library.
-Use the `cd` object to include it as a client (browser) dependency. *See the full example below for usage*

 ### Putting it all together and structuring your code